-According to the American Heart Association, one in every three Americans has high blood pressure, and 28 percent of them don’t even know it.
+According to the American Heart Association, nearly half of Americans have high blood pressure, and 28 percent of them don’t even know it.

 High blood pressure, also called hypertension, is defined as the systolic pressure (top number) reading 140 or above, or a diastolic pressure (bottom number) reading 90 or above.
 Hypertension is often asymptomatic (no symptoms), but it contributes to 15 percent of deaths in the United States and can lead to serious medical conditions and emergencies like heart attack, stroke, aneurysms, kidney failure and cognitive decline.